-Online Registration - Online registration is available after January 7 at ncacbsa.org/uos and will close at midnight Sunday, February 18, 2024.
+Online Registration - Online registration is available after January 10th at NCACScouting.org/training/universityofscouting and will close at midnight Sunday, February 16, 2025.
 Mail-in (paper) registrations will not be accepted.
-There are three registration categories at the UoS.
+There are the following registration categories at the UoS.

 - Students and others taking classes.
 Fee \$50.00. - Instructors and Staff taking classes.
 Fee \$50.00. - Instructors and Staff not taking classes.
 Fee 35.00. - Virtual access (see below).
 Fee \$50.00. - Late and On-site Registration.
-Fee \$75.00 include the Meeting ID number, which you can use from the Zoom application or the Zoom website.
-Virtual courses are identified below by period and in the course catalog by the # symbol following a class number as in CUB100# The Cub Scout Within You
+Fee \$75.00 you can use from the Zoom application or the Zoom website.
+Virtual courses are identified below by period and in the course catalog by the # symbol following a class number as in CUB101# Through the Eyes of Youth - the Perspective of a Growing Cub Scout.